 - 7.2.1.1.
-To support new and renovated community service and recreation facilities that are appropriately designed, and: - a. conveniently accessible by transit, bicycle and on foot; - b. centrally located in the area in which they provide service;
+To support new and renovated community service and recreation facilities that are appropriately designed, and: - a. conveniently accessible by transit, bicycle and on foot; - b. centrally located in the area in which they provide service; - c. designed to incorporate green building standards, as set out in subsection 9.1.3 of this Plan; - d. designed to support universal accessibility; and

-- c. designed to incorporate green building standards, as set out in subsection 9.1.3 of this Plan; and - d. designed to support universal accessibility. - 7.2.1.2.
+- e. designed to include public art where appropriate.
+(OPA #24) - 7.2.1.2.
 To support the reuse of surplus school properties and facilities for social services and community, cultural or affordable housing facilities. - 7.2.1.3.
 To encourage the reuse of existing municipally-owned facilities for new community serving uses, and to encourage the co-location of multiple activities and services, such as recreational buildings, libraries, and arts and cultural facilities. - 7.2.1.4.
 To encourage and support the development of joint and/or shared community facilities, such as schools, community centres, libraries, day care or other appropriate facilities, on shared sites and, where appropriate, adjacent to public parks.